Jagriti-dixit/CS229_Project_Final/src/classical_ml/README.md

 python3 accent_recognition.py --create <training file> <testing file>
 ```

-For the subsequent runs (or when the test and train CSVs are readily available), we can choose to just load teh CSVs and run the model on them:
+For the subsequent runs (or when the test and train CSVs are readily available), we can choose to just load the CSVs and run the model on them:

 ```
 python3 accent_recognition.py --load <training file> <testing file>